golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/using-app-keys.md

 yagna app-key create requestor
 ```

-In the command above `requestor` is a name of the key.
+In the command above `requestor` is the name of the key.
 The output is the 32-char app-key.

 ### Listing available app-keys